mazu36/pdsnd_github/README.md

 The project calculates the statistics on the bikesharing in the three cities: New York City, Washington  and Chicago.
 An interactive interface gives a user a possibility to choose the city name  and the time period(month, day).

+In addition to the statistics, the detailed data are available.

 ### Files used
 Python script:
 * bikeshare_2.py